-Most of us, up here on the hill have been around the block a couple of times (or more!).
+Most of us up here on the hill have been around the block a couple of times (or more!).
 Some have lived our lives on the edge while others have taken a more conservative, back-seat position.
-But regardless of how we have lived our lives, looking at life in the rear-view mirror certainly puts a … Continue reading Looking at Life in the Rear-View Mirror
+But regardless of what course our lives took, looking at life in the rear-view mirror certainly puts a different … Continue reading Looking at Life in the Rear-View Mirror

 At the end of Day Two, fifteen weary but happy travellers were delivered safely back to our beautiful village.
 So with Part One of the Tenterfield Trip done and dusted, here is a pictorial account of Day Two.
 Day Two On Wednesday morning we woke to a beautiful crisp Autumn morning in Tenterfield (that's code … Continue reading Day Two – Tenterfield Trip